fidotheprince/demo_repo/README.md

     * This is done through GitHub's graphical UI
     * There are several review tools, including code comments that you can use to live PR request

+* How to get the most recent changes to your master (parent) branch
+---
+  * `git pull origin master` to recieve the most recent changes to the code